fenrishunter500/FATEBOOK/New Skills.md

 ## Magical Skills and Purity

-During character creation, a Mahou Shoujo can gain additional Purity stress boxes depending on her Magical skills.
+During character creation, a Mahou Shoujo can gain additional Purity stress boxes as well as an extra co depending on her Magical skills.
 If two or more of her skills (whether Magic Fight, Magic Shoot, or Magic Utility) is rated at Average (+1) or Fair (+2), she gains one additional stress box, or if at Good (+3) or higher she gains two additional stress boxes.

-	Note:
-	Similar to how Physique and Will affect Physical and Mental Stress respectively, these bonus stress boxes do not stack.
-For example, say a Mahou Shoujo starts the game with a Fair (+2) in Magic Fight and Magic Shoot and a Good (+3) in Magic Utility, she gains an extra stress box.
-If she were to increase her Magic Fight to Good (+3) as well, she would only gain a single additional stress box, for a cumulative two extra stress boxes.

 ## Skill Modifications